ikt32/GTAVBasicModdingGuide/README.md

 ## Common problems:

+### DLC Vehicles disappear when spawning
+Rockstar disables MP cars in SP.
+Most trainers will fix this after an update.

+* [Spawn MP vehicles in SP](https://www.gta5-mods.com/scripts/mp-vehicles-in-sp) will fix this without needing to wait for an update.
+* [Add-On Vehicle Spawner](https://www.gta5-mods.com/scripts/add-on-vehicle-spawner) incorporates code from the script above.

 ### Infinite loading screen
 You probably installed a mod pack with many vehicles or manually installed many vehicles.
 This is related to `gameconfig.xml` and you should find [a replacement `gameconfig`](https://www.gta5-mods.com/search/gameconfig).